 Steam China is expected to launch with a batch of almost 40 games, which includes Valve's popular MOBA Dota 2 and its auto-chess offshoot Dota Underlords.

-As expected, the platform is tailored for Chinese users and TechNode quoted Xiao Hong as saying that it will feature "high-speed servers and high-quality operation teams", and will be named Zhengqi Pingtai, which translates to Steam Platform.
+As expected, the platform is tailored for Chinese users and TechNode Xiao Hong as saying that it will feature "high-speed servers and high-quality operation teams", and will be named Zhengqi Pingtai, which translates to Steam Platform.

 That said, it's no secret that Steam already has tens of millions of Chinese users, who don't seem to have any trouble registering and purchasing titles off of Valve's platform, although some features like discussion forums are unavailable.